A Child in the 1950s

 Fundholding and Practice Budgets

 It is important for the owners of Practices and their Practice Managers fully understand the history and origins of the funding the Practice receives and are able to consider the consequences when these funds are reduced or withdrawn.
 The Minimum Practice Income Guarantee is no longer reliable.
 The Quality Framework has changed so much since 2004 and has become harder to achieve.
 So can you really afford a Health Care Assistant?
 If you think you can where did the money come from.
 I suspect the profits of the Practice.
 Are you actually replacing an expensive member of staff with a cheaper employee.
 Practices need to be so careful when introducing new ways of working with arguably cheaper staffing costs.
 One further point is that the Care Quality Commission has added to the pressures on general practice to prove that Practices are achievers and if not the threat of special measures and closure looms alarmingly.
-It may ask the question – is your Practice financially viable?
+You may start to ask the question – is your Practice financially viable?

 Can you really afford it?